mongodb-js/mongodb-schema/README.md

 A lot going on here already.
 There is a top-level `$count`, that just counts all the parsed documents.
 Each of the first-level sub-documents `"a"`, `"b"`, `"c"` get their own section in the schema, just as if all documents were superimposed on top of each other (think "transparent slides").
 Each sub-document has a `$count` of its own, together with `$type` information and a probability `$prob`.
 These fields are explained below.

+### Sampling Size

+The MongoDB shell version of the script has an additional parameter `samples`, which by default is set to 100 and limits the number of samples to 100.
+You can change it to another value, or use the option `{samples: 'all'}` to look at all the documents (careful: this can be computationally expensive, depending on the number of documents).

+This option is not available when used as a stand-alone javascript or node module.

 ### Flat Format

 If you pass in the option `{flat: true}` as second parameter to `schema`, every sub-level is flattened down to the root level, using dot-notation.
 Here is the same schema as above, but with the flat option: